Keeping Your Brain Healthy, No Matter Your Age

 Make sure you are getting adequate rest and also challenging you brain with a new hobby, learning a new language, reading books, playing an instrument or even completing word or number puzzles.

 A structured sleep pattern, while adhering to overnight sleep of around 7-8 hours, has shown to also diminish risk for dementia.

 Certainly, your lifestyle affects your brain.
 With this in mind, we recommend you visit your primary care provider to discuss specific concerns such as diabetes, weight, cholesterol or blood pressure, which affect your brain health.

 — Rolando Ania, MD, is Division Chief of the Renown Institute for Neurosciences.

-Whether watching a 4th of July celebration from her father’s boat on the Saint Johns River or sneaking a peek at a...Read More
+Whether watching a 4th of July celebration from her father’s boat on the Saint Johns River or sneaking a peek at a post-game display over Gator Bowl Stadium from her parents’ bedroom window, the fondest childhood memories of Sterling...Read More